StartfundInc/erc-refundable-token-standard/working.md

 This standard is an extension of [EIP-20](./eip-20.md).
 This specification provides a type of escrow service in the blockchain ecosystem, which includes the following capabilities.
 - The seller issues tokens.
 - The seller creates an escrow smart contract with detailed escrow information.
-The information could include seller token contract address, buyer token contract address,  lock period, exchange rate, the maximum number of buyers, minimum balance of buyers, etc.
+The information could include seller token contract address, buyer token contract address,  lock period, exchange rate, the maximum number of buyers, minimum balance of buyers, additional escrow success conditions, etc.
 - The seller funds seller tokens to the escrow contract.
 - Buyers fund buyer tokens which are pre-defined in the escrow contract.
 - When the escrow status meets success, the seller can withdraw buyer tokens, and buyers can withdraw seller tokens based on exchange rates.